Dogs always use their tongue and teeth for everything they do.

-A dog usually portrays such behaviors when they are way too stressed out or anxious.
+A dog usually portrays such behaviors when they are too stressed or anxious.
 However, this is not a regular occurrence.

-Your dog will develop this disorder due to loneliness, loss of a partner, abuse, etc.
+Your dog will develop this disorder due to loneliness, partner loss, abuse, etc.

 These are just about all the reasons dogs chew on their nails.
-Sometimes when your dog becomes too tired from chewing, he might fall asleep with his tongue out.
+When your dog becomes too tired from chewing, he might fall asleep with his tongue out.

-Answer: No, it’s not particularly safe for your dog to bite or chew on their nails.
+No, your dog cannot bite or chew on its nails.
 If you see your dog biting its nails, check if there’s anything wrong with the nails.

-Answer: Dogs bite their nails for quite a few reasons.
+Dogs bite their nails for quite a few reasons.
 It might be anything from an accident to an illness.
-You must treat it in accordance with the cause.
+It would help if you treated it by the cause.

 Is it okay to use human shampoo on my dog?